levitato5594/PromisedWorlds-science/README.md

   - Mesma - A large icy moon.
 Half ice and half rock.
 Its surface is covered in deep cracks.
   - Omasa - A red rocky moon.
 It shares an orbit with Mesma.
   - Rosh - The largest of Axod's moons, with a thin atmosphere and many striking planitiae.
+- Dorau - A cold snowy planet with nitrogen seas and a puffy atmosphere.
+  - Bis - A minor moon of Dorau.
+Its surface is dark with tholins.